openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

   Data derived from one or more verifiable credentials that can be from the same or different issuers that is shared with a specific verifier.

 Verifiable Presentation (VP)
   A tamper-evident presentation that has authorship of the Holder that can be cryptographically verified.
-Can be of any format, including those defined in [@VC_DATA], [@ISO.18013-5] and [@Hyperledger.Indy] (AnonCreds).
+Can be of any format, including, but not limited to those defined in [@VC_DATA], [@ISO.18013-5] and [@Hyperledger.Indy] (AnonCreds).

 Note that Verifiable Presentations compliant to the [@VC_DATA] specification will be referred to as W3C Verifiable Presentations.